Policy Number: II-7

 - Extended Responsibility: To monitor areas from a remote location when necessary due to lack of personnel or to enhance the security of the area being monitored.

-Unless the security camera is being used for criminal investigations by the College Campus Police Department or other law enforcement agency, monitoring by security cameras in the following locations is prohibited:
+Unless the security camera is being used for criminal and/or internal policy investigations by the College Campus Police Department or other law enforcement agency, monitoring by security cameras in the following locations is prohibited:

 - Locker rooms

 The installation of “dummy” security cameras is prohibited.